pyrates/roll/docs/reference.md

 ### Multipart

-Responsible of the parsing of `request.body`.
+Responsible of the parsing of mulitpart encoded `request.body`.

 #### Methods